Pregnant and breastfeeding women and teens have special nutritional needs. Eating well is especially important to help mother and baby stay healthy.

 Breastfeeding is best for you and your baby for several reasons.
 It uses up your extra calories and may help you lose those pounds gained during pregnancy, especially if you breastfeed exclusively for more than three months.

 Your doctor or health care provider can keep track of your weight and tell you if you are losing weight as you should.
 If you are shedding pounds too fast or too slowly, change the amounts you are eating.
-Eat a little more from each MyPyramid food group if you are losing weight too fast.
-This adds a few more calories from healthful foods to your diet.

 If you are losing weight too slowly or not losing at all, then cut back on calories.
 Eat foods that are low-fat, fat-free and unsweetened, and avoid “extras” like added sugars and solid fats.
 This includes items such as soft drinks, desserts, fried foods, cheese, whole milk, fatty meats and alcohol.
 Consuming alcohol while pregnant or breastfeeding can cause serious problems for your baby.